ibm-cloud-docs/power-iaas/pricing.md

 ### Consumer ID
 {: #consumer-id}

 The Consumer ID groups the billing usages that are under a single resource such as VSIs, shared processor pools (SPPs), and storages.
 You can view resource usage with broken down metrics.

 Following are the benefits of consumer ID:
 - You can see a more granular view of your bill by using the **Usage** page in the [Billing and Usage](https://cloud.ibm.com/billing/usage){: external} portal.
 - Charges are itemized by a resource type that is identified in the **Consumer ID** field with the format `resource-type:resource-uuid`.

 To view the usage details at the resource level, do the following steps:
 1. Open the [Billing and Usage](https://cloud.ibm.com/billing/usage){: external} page in the IBM Cloud console.
 2. Click **Usage**, on the left navigation menu.
 3. Click **View plans** for the entry **{{site.data.keyword.powerSys_notm}} Workspace**.
 A page that lists all your workspaces is opened.
 4. Click **View details** for a workspace.
 A page that lists the usage details of a selected workspace is opened.
 5. Scroll to the end of the page and click **View instance details**.
-A page that lists the usage details of the selected virtual server instance is opened.
+A page that lists the usage details of the selected  (VSI) is opened.

 For more information on the billing and usage page, see [Billing and Usage documentation](https://cloud.ibm.com/docs/account?topic=account-viewingusage&interface=ui){: external}.